marco-willi/camera-trap-classifier/docs/Panthera_SS_Use_Case.md

 This document describes how data for Panthera and Snapshot Safari were modeled on AWS EC2 instances.

+DEPRECATED: Warning this guide may not be up-to-date anymore.

 ## AWS EC2 Instance Preparation